Volunteer

 Safety and Training

-Working on the A.T. involves inherent risk, but those risks can be minimized through planning, communication, training, and equipment.
-Every one is responsible for safety and the safety of our co-workers.
-Seeking and receiving the proper certifications or training for each Trail task is an essential component of safety.
+Working on the Appalachian Trail (A.T.) involves inherent risk, but those risks can be minimized through planning, communication, training, and equipment.
+Each volunteer is responsible for their safety and others they work alongside.

 Safety Fundamentals